 d.
 Builds Security Culture

-According to a 2022 Verizon report, 85% of data breaches in organizations involve a human element.
+A 2022 Verizon report states that 85% of organizational data breaches involve a human element.
 While cloud-based assets encounter the most malicious attacks, passwords and credentials are the most sought-after data types.
 Developing a security culture across departments and workflow management systems helps employees follow safe digital practices and reduce risky behavior.

 Organizations with robust security awareness and training programs share relevant knowledge and skills with employees, helping them identify safety breaches and follow appropriate measures to protect sensitive data.

-Companies should also promote the use of an enterprise password manager for better security and easier password management.
+Companies should also promote using an enterprise password manager for better security and easier password management.

 e.
 Supports Access Controls and Accountability

 Effective IT security compliance ensures that individuals with appropriate credentials can access databases and systems that contain sensitive data.
-Implementing security monitoring solutions ensures access to those systems is monitored at an organizational level, and every action with the system is recorded so that it can be traced back.
+Solutions like Microsoft Entra ID enable centralized identity and access management, ensuring that access is monitored at an organizational level and that every action within the system is recorded and traceable.

 Such mechanisms help protect the security of sensitive customer data or an organization’s proprietary data.
 Additionally, providing a single user with specific credentials for a secure application is effective for securing and maintaining software license agreements (SLAs).